-I feel strongly about maintaining a community with conservative values, and a safe town with great schools.
-I support our Police and Fire Departments and feel that Public Safety should be one of our highest priorities for our town.
-However, a quality education which has local input has risen to be as equally as an important issue and I will fight to do whatever it takes so that Collierville Municipal Schools become a reality.
-I am proud to be one of five people on the board of Mayor and Aldermen (BMA) that has voted each and every time in favor of Collierville Schools.
-I recognize that the education of our children and grand children is not a cost, but rather an investment into the future of our town.
+I feel strongly about maintaining a community with conservative values and a safe town with great schools.
+I support our Police and Fire Departments and feel that Public Safety should be one our highest priorities for our town.
+I am proud to be one of five people on the board of Mayor and Aldermen (BMA) that made Collierville Schools a reality because I believe that our children's Education is a top priority.
+I will fight to do whatever it takes so that Collierville Municipal Schools will remain the outstanding school system that it is.
+I recognize that the education of our children and grandchildren is not a cost, but rather an investment into the future of our town.

-Having served on the various local committees and commissions over the past twenty years, I have an excellent working knowledge of the town's financial operations and I will promote a balanced budget, and I will also promote the town of Collierville being friendly toward small businesses.
+Having served on the various local committees and commissions over the past twenty years, I have an excellent working knowledge of the town's financial operations and I will continue to seek a balanced budget, and I will also support the town of Collierville being friendly toward small businesses.
 I realize that by supporting and encouraging the growth of small businesses, it will allow the town to diversify its revenue base, by not relying as heavily upon residential property taxes.

 When I ran for Alderman, I made a promise to keep the water and sewer fees from increasing.
-I have made the motion and have obtained a halt to the water and sewer rates that were proposed by the current administration to be increased each year for ten years.
+I have obtained a halt to scheduled increase to the water and sewer rates.
 I have led the town (one of three Aldermen) by voting and obtaining water development fees for new construction from a neighboring town that buys our water to offset the infrastructure cost that our citizens have paid and continue to pay each month.
-I have also fought and was able to reduce free sewer to a large corporate citizen in Collierville that was receiving a 50% discounted rate for sewer, This has been lowered to a 25% discounted rate, and I will continue to fight to lower your water bill.
-As Mayor, I will attempt to reduce by half of the two million dollars ($2,000,000) of chargebacks that the current administration charges each year to the enterprise water and sewer fund.
+I have also reduced the free sewer services to a large corporate citizen in Collierville from a 50% discounted rate to a 25% discounted rate, and I will continue to fight so that everyone pays their fair share.
+As Alderman, I will continue to keep our water and utilities as low as possible while providing a key service to our community.

-With my experience as a small business owner and twenty-six years in management with a large corporation, I bring skills which will help to make Collierville a great place to live now and for future generations.
+With my experience in both large enterprises and small business, I know what it takes to make Collierville a great place to live now and for future generations.